OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 #### 3. Custom CultureInfo

-Since 1.22.0, you can customize CultureInfo as shown below.
-The system default is `CultureInfo.InvariantCulture`.
+Since 1.22.0, you can customize CultureInfo as shown below, system default is `CultureInfo.InvariantCulture`.

 ```csharp
 var config = new CsvConfiguration()